virdult/virdult/README.md

 # About Me:
 I'm working with Solar Car Team in Istanbul Technical University.
-I'm excelled at planner algorithms and also worked on lidar-perception.<br>Currently working on getting a deeper understanding in OOP as well as improving myself in other aspects of an autonomous robot.<br>
+I'm excelled at planner algorithms and also worked on lidar-perception and localisation.<br>Currently working on a game project and improving myself in other aspects of an autonomous robot.<br>

 ## 🌐 Socials: